tozammel/tozammel.github.io/README.md

 ### Publications

 #### News Coverage
-- Asif Razzaq.
+* Asif Razzaq.
 “OPEN-RAG: A Novel AI Framework Designed to Enhance Reasoning Capa-bilities in RAG with Open-Source LLMs”.
 In: Marktechpost (2024).<br/>
-**[Health ’16]** Anonymous.
+* Anonymous.
 “Study Data from Virginia Tech Update Understanding of Epidemiology”.
 In: Health & Medicine Week (2016).
 Atlanta, 29 Apr 2016:5537.<br/>
-**[Conv ’16]**	Mohammad R Islam, KSM Tozammel Hossain, Siddharth Krishnan, and Naren Ramakrishnan.
+*	Mohammad R Islam, KSM Tozammel Hossain, Siddharth Krishnan, and Naren Ramakrishnan.
 What AI Can Tell Us About the U.S. Supreme Court.
 In: The Conversation (2016).
 [This news is also featured on ACM Technews and the Daily Mail, UK.] [link]

 #### Invited Talk
 **[WCA ’22]** Bhuwan Thapa, Sarah Lovell, Zhen Cai, K S M Tozammel Hossain, and Mi Young Kwon.
 “Agroforestry for Climate Risk Management: Effectiveness of Windbreaks in Reducing Crop Loss in the Midwest, USA”.
 In: 5th World Congress on Agroforestry.
 2022.<br/>